grbl/grbl/readme.txt

 Inspired by the Arduino GCode Interpreter by Mike Ellery

 Status:
-* Linear interpolation machine control complete (No arcs yet)
+* Linear interpolation machine control complete (Arc support in embryonic state)
+* Buffered, non blocking, asynchronous stepping so the rest of the system is free to generate new steps and parse g-code while the steppers are still steppin'
 * GCode interpreter complete
 * Basic serial protocol complete
 * As of yet completely untested in a real environemnt.
 Still waiting for my micRo kit from Lumenlab.com